-The Policy, Planning and Implementation Unit is involved in planning, policy development, and funding of criminal justice initiatives provided through federal grant dollars from the U.S. Department of Justice and/or state appropriated resources.
+The Policy, Planning and Grants Unit is involved in planning, policy development, and funding of criminal justice initiatives provided through federal grant dollars from the U.S. Department of Justice and/or state appropriated resources.
 Most of the programs focus on criminal justice issues within the adult population and many involve collaborations between state agencies, local governments and community-based organizations.

 Civil Rights Discrimination Complaint Procedure for Grants Funded by DOJ

 Policy for Responding to Discrimination Complaints from Clients, Customers, Program Participants, or Consumers of OPM/CJPPD's sub-recipients funded by U.S. Department of Justice Grant Programs of OPM/CJPPD's sub-recipients funded by U.S. Department of Justice Grant Programs.